ErichDonGubler/git-assembler/README.rst

 As an example, imagine working on a new feature on its own dedicated branch until a critical API is found to be missing, or broken.
-Policy dictates that such change needs a separate fix, so you split-off development into a dedicate branch and submit the change for testing.
+Policy dictates that such change needs a separate fix, so you split-off development into a dedicated branch and submit the change for testing.
 Meanwhile you go back to the feature branch, merge the fix, and continue.
 But the fix turns out to be incomplete a few days later, so you go back, commit, switch back and merge.
 At least once or twice more.